The amount of time required to recover after brain surgery is different for each person and depends on:

 - Speech language pathologists: If the patient’s brain tumor affects speech, speech language pathologists will evaluate problems with speech, language or thinking.
 They may also evaluate the patient for swallowing disorders.

 The patient’s doctors and therapy team will help the patient prepare to leave the hospital.
 Some patients require additional rehabilitation after that.
-Learn more about rehabilitation.
+Learn more about rehabilitation after a brain injury or surgery.

 Before being released from the hospital, the patient’s doctors and nurses will teach the patient and his/her family about home care and what to expect during the healing process.
 The instructions will also cover when to call 911 or the doctor: